 Sub-pages: hover over the drop-down menu (top right).

 I called in to a BBC radio show of Dotun Adebayo early morning on Christmas Day 2019.
 The subject of the show was »What does “Christmas spirit” mean to you?«.
 One of the questions was, if more people are alone at Christmas than it used to be, and what people’s experience is with Christmas in general.
-As I was up, and the show plays from 1am-4am, I just called in.
-It was my first time calling a radio program.
+As I was up, I just called in.
+It was my first time calling a proper radio program.

 I told my story on a podcast before, but never on radio.
 And I only scratched the surface here.